vikash-singhaniya/max-healthcare-noisy-label-derm-cnn/README.md

 # Max Healthcare AI/ML Assignment

-This repository contains my submission for the Max Healthcare take-home assessment conducted via the Training & Placement Cell, NSUT Delhi.
+This repository contains my submission for the Max Healthcare take-home assessment

 ## Problem Overview
 The task involves building a robust classification model for dermatology images where training labels may be noisy, while validation data is clean and expert-verified.